How ALPHA works

 Good descriptions of how ALPHA works con be found in the publications section.

-Particularly appropriate for students and non-physicists are Cold antihydrogen: a new frontier in fundamental physics and Antihydrogen for precision tests in physics.
+Particularly appropriate for students and non-physicists are Cold antihydrogen: a new frontier in fundamental physics, Antihydrogen for precision tests in physics and Antihydrogen in a bottle.

 For experts, a general overview of many of the important aspects can be found in Search for Trapped Antihydrogen.